 Check out Google Map of the Pollokshaws TRA.

-Community drop-in events have been held to gather feedback on what people want to see in the area.
+Community drop-in events have been held to find out what people want to see in the area.
 Further community engagement will take place and a Local Delivery Group set up to help shape the future redevelopment of the area.

 Check out Google Map of the Red Road/Barmulloch TRA.

 Keep up to date with the latest in the Red Road summer 2019 newsletter.

 Demolition work has allowed the area in the south west of Glasgow to be regenerated.

 Lowther Homes refurbished 98 flats at Ibroxholm Oval for mid-market rent in 2013.
 A further 65 homes for mid-market rent are being built and due to be completed in summer 2019.